Steven Spielberg’s ‘The Post’ Trailer Arrives, Oscar Buzz Begins To Surround Tom Hanks And Meryl Streep

-The trailer for Steven Spielberg’s upcoming historical drama, The Post, has just been released and Oscar buzz is not slowing down.
-The film stars Meryl Streep and Tom Hanks in their first film together, outside of the documentary, Everything Is Copy.
+The trailer for Steven Spielberg’s upcoming historical drama, The Post, has just been released, and the Oscar buzz is not slowing down.
+The film stars Meryl Streep and Tom Hanks in their first film together outside of the documentary, Everything Is Copy.

 The Post centers around journalists from The Washington Post and The New York Times who expose the government by leaking documents from the Pentagon Papers.
 These documents exposed a cover-up by the U.S. government regarding the Vietnam War.

 Streep plays Kay Graham, the first female newspaper publisher in the country.
-As publisher for The Post, Graham works alongside her editor, Ben Bradlee (Tom Hanks), in fighting the government who is doing everything in their power to keep them silenced.
-The majority of the movie takes place before the historical publication, with lots of back and forth between Graham and Bradlee and the tumultuous decision of risking their company and their lives for the truth.
+As publisher of The Post, Graham works alongside her editor, Ben Bradlee (Tom Hanks), in fighting the government, which is doing everything in their power to keep them silenced.
+The majority of the movie takes place before the history-making publication, with lots of back and forth between Graham and Bradlee and their tumultuous decision of risking their company and their lives for the truth.

 The film is getting a limited release this December to qualify for Oscars voting, and The Post is already predicted to walk away with a few statues.
 The Huffington Post is currently projecting six films to be shoo-ins for nominations this year.
 The Shape of Water, Darkest Hour, Three Billboards Outside Ebbing, Missouri, Call Me by Your Name, Molly’s Game, and Dunkirk are all almost guaranteed nominations.